 Transmark Turkey Gülpinar's Operations

-With approximately 20 wells drilled and with only two operational geothermal powerplants near Tuzla in 2019, the region remains relatively under-developed.
+With approximately 20 wells drilled and with only four operational geothermal powerplants near Tuzla in 2021, the region remains relatively under-developed.

 Transmark Renewables considers Turkey a key market due to the following characteristics: